seleniumbase/SeleniumBase/examples/ReadMe.md

 nosetests test_fail.py --browser=firefox --with-selenium --with-testing_base --with-basic_test_info --with-page_source --with-screen_shots
 ```

-If you run scripts with logging enabled, you’ll see two folders appear: “logs” and “archived logs”.
-The “logs” folder will contain log files from the most recent test run, but logs will only be created if the test run is failing.
-Afterwards, logs from the “logs” folder will get pushed to the “archived_logs” folder.

-You may also see .pyc files appear as you run tests.
-That’s compiled bytecode, which is a natural result of running Python code.
+If you see any ``*.pyc`` files appear as you run tests, that's perfectly normal.
+Compiled bytecode is a natural result of running Python code.